SIBarcodeNetwork/ReadtheDocsMaster/Docs/bioprojects.rst

   ..

-Press the "Create Template" button to download a ".sbt" file, and bundle that with your other components for the tbl2asn command line utility.
+Press the "Create Template" button to download a ".sbt" file, and bundle that with the other components for the tbl2asn command line utility.